Spring Garden Revival

 Professional Grading Standards, Equipment Requirements & Safety Protocols

-Professional grading in Braintree must adhere to high standards for safety and quality.
-Complex drainage work requires a licensed Professional Engineer (PE), while operators should hold MA Certified Landscape Professional credentials and equipment certifications.
-Modern grading equipment includes GPS-guided systems, laser leveling, and vibratory compactors to achieve 85–90% relative density, avoiding over-compaction in root zones.
+Professional standards for grading in Braintree require that complex drainage work be overseen by a licensed Professional Engineer (PE) and that operators hold appropriate certifications, such as MA Certified Landscape Professional.
+Equipment should include GPS-guided grading systems, laser leveling, and vibratory compactors capable of achieving 85–90% relative density, while avoiding over-compaction in root zones.
 Installation standards call for compaction in 2–3 inch lifts, a minimum 1–2% slope away from buildings, and a final topsoil layer of 4–6 inches of screened loam.
-Safety protocols include personal protective equipment (PPE) such as hard hats, steel-toed boots, and high-visibility clothing, first aid certification, and a minimum $1 million general liability insurance policy.
+Safety protocols include the use of personal protective equipment (PPE), first aid certification, and a minimum $1 million general liability insurance policy.
+For questions on professional standards, contact:

 Braintree Department of Public Works